jdrago999/WWW-LinkedIn/README.md

 This software is Free software and may be used and redistributed under the same terms as any version of perl itself.

-# POD ERRORS

-Hey! __The above document had some coding errors, which are explained below:__

-- Around line 249:

-    You forgot a '=back' before '=head1'